d4rk-d4nph3/Myra/README.md

   - Modular

 ### Notice
-This is the master branch which is stable.
-Please checkout the develop branch for new features.
+This is the develop branch which is unstable and is being actively worked on.

 ### Installation
 Myra requires Scapy as dependency to run.